Integrate with Third-Party Shipping Manifest System

 Note_Create_By_User: This must be hard-coded with “STARSHIP.”
 This is because our first shipping manifest integration is with Starship.
 Elliott looks for notes created by “STARSHIP” as an indication that this is a shipment tracking note.
 Elliott shipment tracking functions will not work if another name is used.

 Note_FollowUp_Date: Populate with zero value.

 Note_File_Name_Alt: Hard-code the value as “CPORDHDR.”

 Note_File_Ref_No_Alt: Same as Note_File_Ref_No (i.e., “001234”).

 Note_Topic: We suggest that you populate this field with the manifest system's internal transaction number plus the package ID.
 This field is part of the NOTES alternate key and it is modifiable.
 This makes it easier for the manifest system to update or delete Notes based on its internal transaction number.
 For example, if a package is being deleted from the order through the manifest system, the manifest should delete the corresponding track notes from Elliott by using a SQL statement similar to the following:

-Please note that these three fields represent the Notes table alternate key.
-By utilizing the alternate key, the PSQL database engine can perform in an efficient manner.
 The value '123456789-002' is an example of transaction ID '123456789' and '002' is the package ID.
 This is just an example.
-The actual value to populate NOTE_TOPIC can be determined by your technician.
+The actual value to populate NOTE_TOPIC (The subject field of the Notes) can be determined by your technician.
 This column is for the ease of the third party manifest integration.
 So what value to populate (or not to populate at all) is at your own discretion.